plugorgau/plugorgau.github.io/pages/about/about.md

 *   Make contacts within the industry
 *   Make new friends

+PLUG runs a number of events througout the year, for example.

+*   Speakers and Lightning Talks.
+*   Workshops & Hack Days.
+*   InstallFests.
+*   Christmas Party & BBQ.
+*   Tour at a Data Centre and Railways
+*   Quiz Night with Prizes.
+*   AV & Systems Administration work
+*   Social in at various pub, cafes and restaurants.

 We also provide a number of [resources]({{ site.baseurl }}/resources/) for members and others interested in Linux and Open Source software.

 *   PLUG Incorporation number: A1007186U.